mech-studi/Distributionly/README.md

 #  Distributionly a Blockchain-based DNS

+`This project is an assignment for the BCOLN lecture at the University of Zurich.`

 ## Brief Description & Ideation

 The goal of this project is to rebuild the basic functionality of a Domain Name System (DNS) based on a blockchain and smart contracts.

 ![Use Case Diagram](./doc/images/Distributionly-Diagrams-UseCase.png "Use Cases")

-The system must be able to resolve human-readable names to technical addresses such as IPv4, IPv6 (and maybe even blockchain .bit .eth or IPFS addresses).
+The system must be able to resolve human-readable names to technical addresses.
+A domain owner can register his subdomain to a known top level domain.
+A subdomain can have other subdomains.
+Optionally the system could allow a domain abuse rating system or a domain certification service (note that X.509 PKI functionality is out of scope).

+- A simple domain abuse reporting system could be that everyone except the domain owner report incorrect behavior.
+The domain owner can flush all reported missusages and reset his domain `TODO: refine reporting concept`.
+- The focus lies on IPv4 and IPv6 addresses.
+Other address schemes are out of scope for this project.
 Technical top-level domains are managed by the system administrator.
-A domain owner can then register his subdomain to a known top level domain.
-A sub domain can have other sub domains.
-Optionally the system could provide a domain rating system or a domain certification service (note that X.509 PKI functionality is out of scope).

-A simple domain rating system could be that everyone except the domain owner can up-/downvote the domain.
-The domain owner cannot vote for his domain, but can flush all the ratings of his domain (yes ... this needs much refinement ^^'').

-The name resolver functionality can be implemented in an external python script or a smart contract.
+- The name resolver functionality can be implemented in an external python script or a smart contract.

-The registration and the certification of a subdomain costs ether.
+- The registration and the certification of a subdomain costs ether.
+Can we buy or bid on a domain name? `TODO: refine economic concept`.
+- Bootstraping and registration of top level domains is out of scope.

 ![Container Diagram](./doc/images/Distributionly-Diagrams-C2-Container.png "Container Diagram")